Skip to main content

 get_event

 You can call DBOS.get_event to retrieve the value published by a particular workflow identity for a particular key.
-This call waits for the event to be published, returning None if the wait times out.
+If the event does not yet exist, this call waits for it to be published, returning None if the wait times out.

 DBOS.get_event(